-Whether it’s fluctuating tourism, or simply your clients’ own budget cycles that affect your business, there can be run-on effects from these peaks and troughs of cash flow.
+Whether it’s fluctuating tourism, or simply your clients’ own budget cycles that affect your business, there can be run-on effects from these peaks and troughs of seasonal cash flow.

-Don’t let those times of year that are more lucrative lead to a false sense of security – prepare for your low seasons where money doesn’t flow as quickly with some of our tips below.
+Don’t let those times of year that are more lucrative lead to a false sense of security.
+Prepare for your low seasons where money doesn’t flow as quickly with some of our tips below.

-Top tips for managing cash flow
+Top tips for managing cash flow in a seasonal business

 Identify on and off seasons

 Start with properly identifying your peak seasons and those that bring in less income.
 Once you know the pattern of your income each month you can create a forecast that will help you budget accurately – accuracy is key so be realistic and don’t overestimate for high seasons.
 With your forecast you can begin to get into a pattern of doing this each month and then compare your actual monthly results with what you have predicted.
-This process of reviewing month by month will give you a better idea of your business and you’ll be able to better correlate your cash flowing in to your costs going out.
+This process of reviewing month by month will give you a better idea of how your business operates and you’ll be able to better correlate your cash flowing in with your costs going out.

 Anticipate the slow months and fund accordingly

 When you’ve successfully figured out which times of year are best for cash flow and which cause you to struggle, you can work out other ways of funding.
 Many businesses that struggle seasonally, such as restaurants and retailers, take the majority of payments through a card machine – aka a chip and pin machine or PoS terminal.
 It’s possible to get the cash you’d earn from this type of payment up front on a monthly basis with a merchant cash advance.
-Some funders on our panel offer an advance on projected revenue and repayments are based on those future sales you’ll make.
+Some funders offer an advance on projected revenue and repayments are based on those future sales you’ll make.
 So if you’re forecasting a quiet period, your repayments will be lower to better align with the performance of your business.

 Don’t overestimate stock requirements